-The Nominations Committee is comprised of all directors who are independent and chaired by the Chairman of the Board.
-Subject to there being no conflicts of interest, all members of the Committee are entitled to vote on candidates for the appointment of new directors and on recommending for shareholders' approval the directors seeking re-election at the Annual General Meeting.
+The Nominations Committee is comprised of all Directors who are independent and chaired by the Chairman of the Board.
+Subject to there being no conflicts of interest, all members of the Committee are entitled to vote on candidates for the appointment of new Directors and on recommending for shareholders' approval the Directors seeking re-election at the Annual General Meeting.

-The Chairman does not Chair the meeting when the committee is dealing with matters concerning the appointment of a successor to the Chairmanship.
-Details of the Board's commitment to diversity is set out within the Business Review on page 15 of this annual report.
+The Chairman does not Chair the meeting when the Committee is dealing with matters concerning the appointment of a successor to the Chairmanship.
+Details of the Board's commitment to diversity is set out within the Business Review on page 13.

-As part of the process to appoint Steven Bates the Board engaged the services of a specialist recruitment consultant, Trust Associates.
-Trust Associates prepared a list of potential candidates for consideration by a sub-committee appointed by the Nominations Committee.
-A short list was then arrived at, the candidates were interviewed and Steven Bates was subsequently appointed.
-Trust Associates has no other connection with the Company.
+As part of the process to appoint Julia Le Blan, the Board engaged the services of a specialist recruitment consultant, Nurole.
+Nurole prepared a list of potential candidates for consideration by a sub-committee appointed by the Nominations Committee.
+A short list was then arrived at, the candidates were interviewed and Julia Le Blan was subsequently appointed.
+Nurole has no other connection with the Company.